lorenarms/Machine_Learning/dog_classification/info.md

 ## The Problem

-In this machine learning project, we'll be exploring the feesablity of developing a model that can determine a dog's breed by looking at it's picture.
+In this machine learning project, I'll be exploring the feesablity of developing a model that can determine a dog's breed by looking at it's picture.
 The ultimate goal will be to have a fully trained model that can run predictions on custom images of dogs.

 ## The Data